 Using Religion to Discriminate

-With increasing frequency, we are seeing individuals and institutions claiming a right to discriminate – by refusing to provide services to women and LGBT people – based on religious objections.
-The discrimination takes many forms, including:
+With increasing frequency, we are seeing individuals and institutions claiming a right to discriminate—by refusing to provide services to women and LGBT people—based on religious objections.
+The discrimination takes many forms, including the following:

-Instances of institutions and individuals claiming a right to discriminate in the name of religion aren’t new.
-In the 1960s, we saw institutions object to laws requiring integration in restaurants because of sincerely held beliefs that God wanted the races to be separate.
+Instances of institutions and individuals claiming a right to discriminate in the name of religion are not new.
+In the 1960s, we saw objections to laws requiring integration in restaurants because of sincerely held beliefs that God wanted the races to be separate.
 We saw religiously affiliated universities refuse to admit students who engaged in interracial dating.
 In those cases, we recognized that requiring integration was not about violating religious liberty; it was about ensuring fairness.
 It is no different today.

 Religious freedom in America means that we all have a right to our religious beliefs, but this does not give us the right to use our religion to discriminate against and impose those beliefs on others who do not share them.